MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementComanagedDeviceSecurityBaselineState.md

 ### -SettingStates
-The security baseline state for different settings for a device To construct, please use Get-Help -Online and see NOTES section for SETTINGSTATES properties and create a hash table.
+The security baseline state for different settings for a device To construct, see NOTES section for SETTINGSTATES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphSecurityBaselineSettingState[]